-For the Development Company the works are shown as assets under construction at cost, the total is shown separately from the Property Company investment properties.
+For the Development Company the works are valued as inventory as the Company is planning to dispose of the assets once completed, the total is therefore shown separately from the Property Company investment properties.

 The cashflow statement has the movements to reflect these purchases.